Vacation-Proof Your Plumbing: Essential Steps Before You Leave Town

 • Flush toilets and run water in all drains

-• Return water heater to normal temperature settings
+• Return the water heater to normal temperature settings

 Planning a vacation?
 Don't leave your plumbing to chance.
 Schedule a pre-travel inspection to ensure your home stays protected while you're away.